 But, there’s a downside to the simplistic beauty that these offer — when it comes to reselling your house, the look might not add any resale value.

-Granite countertops on the other hand look chic, trendy, and super-smooth.
+Granite countertops, on the other hand, look chic, trendy, and super-smooth.
 The color or design choice is almost endless.
-In fact, even a single stone is different from the other — thanks to the unique composition of minerals.
 If you like personalized, different-looking kitchens, go for this one.
 Each stone is beautifully uneven.
 Beautifully unique.

-Since wood needs to be safeguarded against water and sharp objects, this kind of countertop has to be treated with protectants such as specialized mineral oils from time to time.
+Wood needs to be safeguarded against water and sharp objects.
+It needs to be treated with protectants such as specialized mineral oils from time to time.
 Unfortunately, the surface has the ability to hold onto water and this may cause it to be disfigured over time.